susanBuck/notes/07_Version_Control/10_Deploy_to_Jumpstarter.md

 In this section we'll look at an example of how you would deploy to a **PaaS** (Platform as a Service) which is just one kind of server you might use to publish work online.

-In this doc we'll use [Jumpstarter](https://jumpstarter.io).

 [Read more on the difference between a PaaS and traditional/shared hosting...](http://www.brmullikin.com/web-development).

+In this doc we'll use [Jumpstarter](https://jumpstarter.io), which has the following benefits:

++ Clean and friendly interface.
++ The option to deploy via Git.
++ PHP 5.5, Composer and Git installed and ready to go.
++ A free plan with unlimited apps.

+Jumpstarter's free plan's only limiting factor is 5,000 http requests per month.
+If you exceed this, you'll want to upgrade to their $7/mo 100,000 requests plan.
+Requests are easily monitored from your dashboard, so it's easy to see where you stand.

-## Jumpstarter setup
+## Jumpstarter setup and SSH Key

 Create a new account at [Jumpstarter](https://jumpstarter.io/).

 After setting up your account, the first thing you'll want to do is **set up a SSH key**.
-This will prevent you from having to enter your password everytime you communicate with Jumpstarter from your command line.
+This will prevent you from having to enter your password every time you communicate with Jumpstarter from your command line.

-In your Jumpstarter user settings, find the option to add a *SSH key* (drop down menu on the top right).
+In your Jumpstarter user settings (drop down menu on the top right), find the option to add a *SSH key*.

 You can copy the same `id_rsa.pub` key you created when you configured Github.
 Use the `cat` command to open this file, then copy its contents.